pataanggs/rppg/README.md

 ## 📋 Description
 <div align="justify">
-The **rPPG Heart Rate Monitor** is an innovative, non-invasive application that leverages remote photoplethysmography (rPPG) to estimate heart rate and respiration rate using a regular camera.
+The <strong> rPPG Heart Rate and Respiration Rate Monitor </strong> is an innovative, non-invasive application that leverages remote photoplethysmography (rPPG) to estimate heart rate and respiration rate using a regular camera.
 By analyzing subtle color changes in facial skin caused by blood flow, and the movement of your shoulders for respiration, the system provides contactless heart rate and respiration rate monitoring without requiring specialized hardware.
 </div>

 ### Key Features